okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Verifies an OTP for a `token:software:totp` or `token:hotp` factor.

-> This API implements [the TOTP standard](https://tools.ietf.org/html/rfc6238), which is used by apps like Okta Verify and Google Authenticator.
+> **Note:** This API implements [the TOTP standard](https://tools.ietf.org/html/rfc6238), which is used by apps like Okta Verify and Google Authenticator.

 ##### Request Parameters for Verify TOTP Factor